Hover/Touch To Zoom

 Golden Root Benefits

-Golden Root is a well-known adaptogen (able to relieve/increase resistance to stress).
+Golden Root is a well-known adaptogen (able to relieve/increase stress resistance).
 There are many active ingredients present in Golden Root which may affect the levels and activity of neurotransmitters and hormones responsible for emotions and feelings of wellness (Kelly, 2001).

 Golden Root Benefits for Endurance

-There is some evidence to suggest that Golden Root is able to increase endurance exercise performance in both humans and animal models (Walker & Robergs, 2006).
+There is some evidence to suggest that Golden Root can increase endurance exercise performance in both human and animal models (Walker & Robergs, 2006).
 One study showed that taking a 200 mg Golden Root extract, one hour before exercise, was able to significantly increase running time to exhaustion when compared to a placebo (De Bock et al, 2004).

 Golden Root Benefits for Mental Performance

 Quite often, when we're so focused on bodybuilding, we only think about physical performance.
-However, mental performance is something that is quite important for a lot of people outside of the gym.
+However, mental performance is quite important for a lot of people outside of the gym.
 It was observed that a group of young doctors showed significant improvements in mental performance after a night shift when supplemented with Golden Root compared to a placebo (Darbinyan et al, 2000).
 Studies such as this are well supported within the scientific literature by other studies also showing similarly positive results (Shevtsov et al, 2003).
-Lets also not forget the power of the mind.
-A happy and positive mind can do wonders for your body, potentially giving you better workouts sessions and bigger gains.
+Let us also not forget the power of the mind.
+A happy and positive mind can do wonders for your body, potentially giving you better workout sessions and bigger gains.

 Golden Root Safety and Side Effects